kishiyamat/ntu-ut-ling-vwp/README.md

 We can use *for loop* to apply the changes to each file so the second one is not a big deal. but how about the first one?

 We have to...

-1. get a data frame from a filenames
+1. get a data-frame from a filename
-1. make the data frame smaller
+1. make the data-frame smaller.

+Plus,

-1. add some timestamps when they start and end their fixation
+1. we need timestamps that indicate when they start and end their fixation
-1. extract and add studio event data from a file
+1. we need to extract and add some outputs from E-Prime

-Making functions can be a good way.
+In this case, making functions can be a good way.

 ---